MagicTelecom/mt_php_sdk/README.md

                                     "US"
                                  );

-    // Create Location Item for the trunk id 23
+    // Create Location Item for the trunk 23
     $objLocation = new LocationItem("ORLANDO__407___FL", 3, "sms,fax", "STANDARD", 23, objCallerLocation);

     // Setting the item type